mikeyn1gm/ctf-threat-hunt-assistance-11-8-25/README.md

 Identify the most suspicious machine based on the given conditions

 **My Actions and Thought Process:**
 Based on the initial information I have, I searched within DeviceFileEvents between the time range of October 1st to October 15th for any devices with any activity relegated to "helpdesk" naming in terms of files with such a filename or directory locations that could have the name as well.
 I remembered the details from intel that this target device might be under the ownership of an intern end user.
-With this in mind, I had no doubt when I quickly narrowed down my search to a device with name `"gab-intern-vm"`.
+With this in mind, I had no doubt when I quickly narrowed down my search to a device with the name `"gab-intern-vm"`.

 **Query used to locate events:**